bymayo/craft-batch-asset-indexer/README.md

-**This plugin was inspired by Matt Shearing's (From A Digital) 'Asset Indexer' plugin which works amazingly for indexing large amounts of Amazon S3 Assets** Looking too index Amazon S3 Assets in to Craft CMS?
+**This plugin was inspired by Matt Shearing's (From A Digital) Asset Indexer' plugin which works amazingly for indexing large amounts of Amazon S3 Assets**
+Looking to index Amazon S3 Assets in to Craft CMS?
 [Asset Indexer](https://github.com/a-digital/assetindexer)

 # Batch Asset Indexer